-- without help from another human, and - without help from any AI entity (e.g., ChatGPT). - Using an AI entity is considered "unauthorized aid" for PHC6600.
+- without help from another human, and - without help from any AI entity (e.g., ChatGPT).

 Please do NOT use ChatGPT or similar program/app to generate material for use in PHC6600.
 I find reading ChatGPT output is boring (generic) and find the material is often inaccurate.
-I believe that UF graduate students create better work (by themselves) than any AI bot.
+I believe UF graduate students create better work (by themselves) than any AI bot.
 Thanks in advance for respecting my request.

 Please remember: cheating, lying, misrepresentation, or plagiarism in any form is unacceptable and inexcusable behavior.
 We are using Turnitin.com to encourage honorable behavior by ALL students!
 Turnitin.com similarity scores of <10%, and accurate source citations are expectations in this course.